-Our goal is to be able to identify for our clients the most optimal range of Energy Conservation Measures (ECMs) that have the desired return on investment while also maximizing thermal and visual comfort, occupant health & well-being, and energy efficiency.
+Our goal is to identify the most optimal range of Energy Conservation Measures (ECMs) that have the desired return on investment for our clients, while also maximizing thermal comfort, energy efficiency, and occupant health & well-being.

 Typically, our modeling engineers will:

-- Run a new model using each ECM and demonstrate the impact vs. paybacks each solution will have; and
+- Run a new model using each ECM and demonstrate the impact vs. paybacks each solution will have.

 - Complete the final energy simulation with the most-optimal ECMs for the project.

-Our goal in conducting thermal analysis is to create a comfortable indoor environment by identifying optimal thermal solutions for specific air distribution systems.
+Our thermal analysis goal is to create a comfortable indoor environment by identifying optimal thermal solutions for specific air distribution systems.

 Lighting Analysis and Daylight Simulation

-Proper lighting design must take into consideration various project factors, including daylight availability, heat gain/loss, glare control, building orientation, and many others.
+Proper lighting eco friendly design must take into consideration various project factors:

-By using Autodesk® Ecotect® software, we can conduct a full lighting/daylighting study for the project in order to maximize the effectiveness of daylighting strategies and reduce energy consumption from electrical lighting.
+By using Autodesk® Ecotect® software, we can conduct a full lighting/daylighting study for the project in order to maximize daylighting and reduce electrical lighting needed.
 Our services include:

 - Shadows and reflections detection